zhihanyue/ts2vec/README.md

 # TS2Vec

-This repository contains the official implementation for the paper "Learning Timestamp-Level Representations for Time Series with Hierarchical Contrastive Loss".
+This repository contains the official implementation for the paper *Learning Timestamp-Level Representations for Time Series with Hierarchical Contrastive Loss*.

 ## Requirements